-Note: The 2019-2020 data cells with N/A values indicate that the 2019-2020 data are not available due to the COVID-a9 pandemic and resulting summative test suspension.
-The Executive Order N-30-20 was issued which waived the assessment, accountability, and reporting requirements for the 2019-2020 school year.
 Note: The 2020-2021 data cells have N/A values because these data are not comparable to other year data due to the COVID-a9 pandemic during the 2020-2021 school year.
 Where the CAASPP assessments in ELA and/or mathematics is not the most viable option, the LEAs were allowed to administer local assessments.
 Therefore, the 2020-2021 data between school years for the school, district, state are not an accurate comparison.
 As such, it is inappropriate to compare results of the 2020-2021 school year to other school years.

-CAASPP Assessment Results - English Language Arts (ELA) Disaggregated by Student Groups, Grades Three through Eight and Eleven (School Year 20-21)
+CAASPP Assessment Results - English Language Arts (ELA) Disaggregated by Student Groups, Grades Three through Eight and Eleven (School Year 21-22)